Mcalmic/Card-Game/README.md

 Your creatures are always displayed on the closer side of the board, but where your player is displayed doesn't change, so don't accidentally hit yourself.
 I'm gonna fix this soon, but I don't have enough time.
 It's pretty confusing, I know.
 Again, if you went first, your info is at the bottom corner and if you went second your info is in the top.

 First player to 0 health loses.

-Have Fun!
-This game only has about 10 cards currently, so give me card ideas and bug reports!
-Thanks for playing.